thomaspernet/research-phd/README.md

   - In 2005, the Chinese economy dethroned the US in the merchandised exported.
 Since then, China never stopped to increase the gap with the other economies

     <iframe width="600" height="400" src="https://datastudio.google.com/embed/reporting/1tMowiEW1NbF3L_5PjF7cfQoY-vEcRV1I/page/p5hh" frameborder="0" style="border:0" allowfullscreen></iframe>

+### Pollution in China

+  - China is a first class player in the world economy for the trade, growth, technology but China is also notorious for being a major polluter.

+  - There is no other country in the world with a sharp increase as China.

+    <iframe width="600" height="400" src="https://datastudio.google.com/embed/reporting/1tMowiEW1NbF3L_5PjF7cfQoY-vEcRV1I/page/Tohh" frameborder="0" style="border:0" allowfullscreen></iframe>

 ### Trade and Pollution